 Meal prep ideas can be so helpful during the week to keep your diet on track.
 These Grilled Chicken Veggie Bowls are delicious and healthy make-ahead meals!

+Thrilled to share my Grilled Chicken Veggie Bowls with you today!
 My husband and I decided we wanted to try the meal prep world by preparing a weeks worth of food before hand.
 These Grilled Chicken Veggie Bowls were soooo good and it was so convenient having them prepared and ready to eat.
-The website we got the idea from is called Fit Men Cook.
-We used his idea of ingredients for the bowl: chicken, rice, quinoa, and vegetables all prepped one time for just about our weeks worth of meals.
 We chose to make 8 bowls worth of food.
 This equates to 4 days of meals for 2 people.
 This allowed us flexibility for the other days to have a different lunch.

 Here’s your line-up of ingredients.
 We decided to add 5 different vegetables to mix it up a little.
 You could simplify it by using 3 different types.
-We used THESE tupperware containers and they worked great for our portions.
+We used some disposable Tupperware containers you can find at your local grocery store.
+They worked great for our portions.

 You’ll need 16 ounces of cooked quinoa and 16 ounces of cooked brown rice.
 Cook them both according to package directions.
 We cooked extra so we could freeze some and save for future meals.